Frequently Asked Questions

-HughesNet® Gen5 is the new breakthrough service that gives you more of everything you want: faster speeds, more data, and built-in Wi-Fi.
+HughesNet® Gen5 is the breakthrough service that gives you more of everything you want: faster speeds, more data, and built-in Wi-Fi.
 HughesNet Gen5 delivers speeds faster than ever, with 25 Mbps on every plan.
-Gen5 offers four new service plans to best suit your specific needs, ranging from 10 GB to 50 GB of data per month.
-All plans include exciting new features: Built-in Wi-Fi, Video Data Saver, the Bonus Zone and no hard data limits.
+Gen5 offers four service plans, ranging from 10 GB to 50 GB of data per month.
+All plans include exciting features: Built-in Wi-Fi, Video Data Saver, the Bonus Zone and no hard data limits.
 We offer affordable service plans to suit any budget.
 It’s easy to choose a HughesNet Gen5 service plan based on the amount of data you need.
 The 10GB plan is perfect for the single user or couple who is passionate about fast Internet.
 The 20GB plan is best for the small family whose love of the Internet is growing as fast as their kids.
 The 30GB plan is ideal for the connected household with multiple devices and a large appetite for data.
 The 50GB plan is the data you need to keep your whole family rolling in Internet bliss.
 For more details on satellite Internet pricing and plan descriptions, visit the Plans & Pricing page

 How fast is HughesNet Gen5?